Frequently Asked Questions

 How does the wait list work?
 When will I hear from you?

+Children can be placed on the wait list as early as week 27 of the pregnancy.
 To get on the wait list, submit a Wait List Application through our website.
 Once your child is officially placed on the wait list, you will receive an email confirming this.
 After this, we will not reach out to you unless we have a spot for your child.
-We have to wait to finalize enrollment for the coming year until we hear that Oxy has completed their hiring processes for the coming year, which is generally in April.
+We have to wait to finalize enrollment for the coming year until we hear that Oxy has completed their hiring processes for the coming year, which is generally in late April.
 You are welcome to reach out to check in prior to April, but we won’t have full information about enrollment for the coming year before we hear from Oxy that hiring is completed.